-Like every other college or university, the health and dental plan at College of New Caledonia is a universal service, meaning that everyone is included.
+Like every other college or university, the health and dental plan at the College of New Caledonia(CNC) is a universal service, meaning that everyone who is eligible is included.
 However, if you already have coverage for extended health and dental benefits, usually through an employer or family member, you can opt out of the plan provided by the Students’ Union.
-For you to be able to opt-out, the coverage you have already needs to be equivalent to the Students’ Union’s plan.
+To be able to opt-out, your existing coverage needs to be equivalent to the Students’ Union’s plan.

 Many benefit plans can still leave you with huge financial shortfalls for necessary treatments, prescription drugs or dental procedures.
 Compare your existing coverage and your bills from last year, and make sure you have enough coverage through your current benefit plan before opting out of the Students’ Union’s plan.
 Details of the Students’ Union plan can be found under WHAT’S COVERED.
 If you don’t think your current coverage is sufficient, consider keeping the Students’ Union coverage as well in order to make sure you are fully covered (having two plans means that you can claim from one plan for expenses that are not covered by the other).

 The opt-out site is open year-round, but that does not mean that you can opt out at any time.
-The deadline to opt out is September 16, 2022 , Friday at 4pm.
-Check your student record if you are unsure of the health and dental payment due date/opt out deadline.
+The deadline to opt out is Friday, September 15, 2023 , at 4pm.
+Please check your student record if you are unsure of the health and dental payment due date/opt out deadline.

-By completing the opt out process through this website, a request to opt out is sent to the Students’ Union, who processes that request by evaluating your information and ensuring that the equivalent coverage is valid.
+By completing the opt-out process through this website, a request to opt out is sent to the Students’ Union, who processes that request by evaluating your information and ensuring that the equivalent coverage is valid.
 This process can sometimes take a few days or even a few weeks when volumes are high.
-Be sure to check your student record after the opt out deadline to ensure the fee is removed, and contact the Students’ Union if it looks as though your opt out was not successful.
+Be sure to check your student record after the opt-out deadline to ensure the fee is removed and contact the Students’ Union if it looks as though your opt-out was not successful.